javisantana/javisantana.com/_fastdata/40-things-I-learned-about-data.md

 I start using an avg, then avg plus stddev, then min-max and finally I go with an histogram.

 It captures min, max, avg and most important, the data distribution.

+## 8. Analytics it's a product not a department

+When you have people asking for metrics and people extracting then from data.
+For the same metric you'll have as many definitions for a metric as people you have in the company.

+Reporting is something that requires the same thing as a digital product needs: owners, maintenance, clear definitions, improvements and you know, give people what they want in a way is useful for everybody in the company.

+Many companies don't consider analytics as a first class citizen and end up spending more to have less quality.